angie-acho0697/mas_family_ic_exp/README.md

 ### Self-Interest Prompt
 When enabled (`--self-interest`), agents are programmed to:
-- Prioritize their own interests over group consensus
+- Prioritise their own interests over group consensus
 - Seek to gain more resources and influence than others
 - Advance their position at the expense of others if necessary
 - Build alliances only when it serves personal advancement